ruhulashazid/ruhulashazid/README.md

 ## Hey!
 I'm [@ruhulashazid](https://www.linkedin.com/in/ruhulashazid/) (Md.
 Ruhul Amin Shazid) 👋
 <!--
 **ruhulashazid/ruhulashazid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-I enjoy learning and teaching from various sources.
-I'm highly interested in group work and thrive in leadership roles within a team.
-I'm always eager to explore new technologies and engage in research whenever I can.
 ### Here are some ideas to get you started:

 - 🔭 I’m currently working on ...